Ban on studded tyres to continue on Lönnrotinkatu

 Frequently asked questions

-The purpose of the pilot is to establish whether bans on studded tyres can be used to increase the proportion of friction tyres.
-Helsinki is committed to its objective of having studded tyres comprise 30% of all tyres used in winter traffic by the winter of 2030–2031.
-The current proportion of studded tyres is 70%.
+Helsinki is committed to its target of having studded tyres account for 30% of all tyres used in winter traffic by the winter of 2030–2031.
+The proportion accounted for by studded tyres is currently 60%, whereas it was 70% for several years before the first ban period.
 The objective is to reduce street dust, noise and wear on the streets.

 When selecting a street for the pilot, streets with the most significant air quality problems – as indicated by surveys and expert assessments – were chosen for the comparison.
 After that, the streets were evaluated in terms of traffic aspects, and having a clear alternative connection for the street was one significant factor in the process.

 Lönnrotinkatu is a chasm-like and busy street, causing it to have high street dust concentrations from time to time, particularly in spring.
+Lönnrotinkatu also exceeds the new EU limit values for respirable particles (street dust).

 In Norway, fees on studded tyres were introduced in the early 2000s.